C2SM/icon4py/model/README.md

 #### Testing parallel code

-Tests for parallel codes using MPI are collected in specific subpackages of the model components test folders (e.g. `diffusion_tests/mpi_tests`).
-All parallel tests are marked with `@pytest.mark.mpi` and are skipped if the `--with-mpi` is not passed option is not passed to `pytest` In order to run them, you need a MPI installation on your system: On Debian-Linux do
+Tests for parallel codes using MPI are collected in specific subpackages of the model components test folders (e. g. `diffusion_tests/mpi_tests`).
+All parallel tests are marked with `@pytest.mark.mpi` and are skipped if the `--with-mpi` option is not passed to `pytest`.

+In order to run them, you need a MPI installation on your system: On Debian-Linux do

 ```bash
 sudo apt-get install libopenmpi-dev